pkgforge/blog/cmcdelway000202ky7qqa3yhp.md

 So what went wrong?
 We sampled about 100 of these error logs & concluded:

-1. System library dependencies were responsible for the majority of the errors.
+1. **System Library Dependencies**: The majority of failures stemmed from crates requiring system libraries that weren't available in our static build environment

-2. Some crates have custom-build system i.e. build.rs which fail if specified dependencies are not met.
+2. **Custom Build Systems**: Many crates include [`build.rs`](https://doc.rust-lang.org/cargo/reference/build-scripts.html) files that fail when specified dependencies aren't met or when detecting system features during cross-compilation

     ```bash
     #These typically fail cross-compilation